• Skip to main content

 Fish Are a Bonus

-Let’s be honest—catching fish is fun.
-We all want those days where a bull redfish clobbers your fly or a huge brown trout sips your hopper like it’s scripted.
+Let’s be honest — catching fish is fun.
+We all want those days where a huge brown trout sips your hopper like it’s scripted.
 But measuring every day by the net can leave you blind to what really happened out there.
-It’s Not All About the Numbers

 Category: Fishing News